Skip to content

 3.5x 5x 7x

-Exposure to the GCR warranty plan — claims history affects valuation
+Exposure to the GCR warranty plan — an active claims file compresses valuation.

 Light civil / excavation